xKiranjit/Introduction/README.md

 - 👋 Hi, I’m Kiran.
-I have self-taught myself coding, hosting games, and computer hardware, and I finish IT course!
+I have self-taught myself coding, hosting games, computer hardware and I completed my IT course!
 - 👀 I’m interested in Programming & Network
 - 🌱 I’m currently learning IT Programming & Network
 - 💞️ I’m looking to collaborate on ...